-I consider first the case of a utilitarian policymaker who shares the same discount rate as individuals $(\delta^{SP} = \hat{\delta})$ and does not have redistributive preferences beyond declining marginal utility ($\varphi_t = 1$).
-The utilitarian policymaker always prefers an opt-in regime to auto-enrollment, even when the policy incidence is fully on employers (Table 7).
-The matching and tax incentives for retirement saving cause individuals to consume too much in retirement relative to the ideal consumption plan implied by their discount factor $\hat{\delta}$.
-Hence, auto-enrollment, by inducing people to save even more for retirement, tends to reduce utilitarian welfare (Figure 10 panel A).
-This negative auto-enrollment effect on welfare is largest if employers reduce wages to compensate for higher matching contribution costs, because, from the perspective of utilitarian welfare, wages are always preferred to matching contributions (Figure 10 panel C).40 If the opt-out cost is not welfare-relevant ($\pi = 0$), an auto-enrollment default at the maximum contribution rate (15%) is almost as good as the opt-in regime (Figure 10 panel A).
+I consider first the case of a utilitarian policymaker who shares the same discount rate as individuals $(\delta^{SP} = \hat{\delta})$ and does not have redistributive preferences beyond declining marginal utility ( $\varphi_t = 1$ ).
+The utilitarian policymaker always prefers an opt-in regime to auto-enrollment, even when the policy incidence is fully on employers (Table 5).
+The matching and tax incentives for retirement saving cause individuals to consume too much in retirement relative to the ideal consumption plan implied by their time preference parameters.
+Hence, auto-enrollment, by inducing people to save even more for retirement, tends to reduce utilitarian welfare (Appendix Figure 17 panel A).
+This negative autoenrollment effect on welfare is largest if employers reduce wages to compensate for higher matching contribution costs because, from the perspective of utilitarian welfare, wages are always preferred to matching contributions (Appendix Figure 17 panel C).
+If the opt-out cost is not welfare-relevant ( $\pi = 0$ ), an auto-enrollment default at the maximum contribution rate (15%) is almost as good as the opt-in regime (Appendix Figure 17 panel A).
 The intuition for this result is that a very high default induces more workers to incur the opt-out cost and make an active decision (what Carroll et al. (2009) refer to as an "offset default").

 The average auto-enrollment effect on welfare masks important heterogeneity across the income distribution.
-As shown in figure 11, even absent any paternalistic motive, the policy has a significant positive effect at the bottom: a 6% auto-enrollment default increases welfare by 0.3% in lifetime consumptionequivalent at the bottom of the lifetime income distribution when the policy incidence is fully on employers and the opt-out cost is fully welfare-relevant.
+As shown in Figure 10, even absent any paternalistic motive, the policy has a significant positive effect at the bottom: a 6% auto-enrollment default increases welfare by 0.3% in lifetime consumption-equivalent at the bottom of the lifetime income distribution when the policy incidence is fully on employers and the opt-out cost is fully welfare-relevant.
 Because the opt-out cost represents a larger share of earnings for low-income individuals, they are more likely to forgo the benefits of retirement saving absent auto-enrollment.